-- covered drive-thru or drop-off at entry - covered patio with seating (150 sq. ft.) - covered picnic area with two tables and one grille (150 sq. ft.) - exercise room (must include new equipment) - raised bed garden plots (50 sq. ft. per plot, 24 inches deep, one plot per 10 residents, elderly projects only) served by a water stand pipe for watering plants - gazebo (100 sq. ft.; door must accommodate a 36" minimum clear opening) - high-speed Internet access (involves both a data connection in the living area of each unit that is separate from the cable/telephone connection and support from a project-wide network or a functional equivalent) - resident computer center (minimum of 2 computers) - sunroom with chairs (150 sq. ft.) - screened porch (150 sq. ft.) - tot lot (family projects only) - walking trails (4 ft. wide paved and continuous around property)
+- covered drive-thru or drop-off at entry - covered patio with seating (150 sq. ft.) - covered picnic area with two tables and one grille (150 sq. ft.) - outdoor sitting areas with benches (minimum of 3 locations) - exercise room (must include new equipment) - raised bed garden plots (50 sq. ft. per plot, 24 inches deep, one plot per 10 residents, elderly projects only) served by a water stand pipe for watering plants - gazebo (100 sq. ft.; door must accommodate a 36" minimum clear opening) - high-speed Internet access (involves both a data connection in the living area of each unit that is separate from the cable/telephone connection and support from a project-wide network or a functional equivalent) - resident computer center (minimum of 2 computers) - sunroom with chairs (150 sq. ft.) - screened porch (150 sq. ft.) - tot lot (family projects only) - walking trails (4 ft. wide paved and continuous around property)

 Dimensions listed are the minimum required.
 Amenities must be located on the project site.
+Swimming pools are prohibited for 9% credit projects.